mridul037/mridul037/README.md

 **Quote of the hour:**

-If you cannot explain a program to yourself, the chance of the computer getting it right is pretty small.
+Never trust a computer you can’t throw out a window.

-~ Bob Frankston
+~ Steve Wozniak
 <pre>

 </pre>